List of British politicians who have changed party affiliation

 This is a list of members of the House of Commons of the United Kingdom, the House of Lords, British members of the European Parliament, members of the British devolved legislatures (such as the Scottish Parliament, Senedd, and Northern Ireland Assembly) and Police and Crime Commissioners (PCCs) who have changed their party affiliation (i.e. abandoning a previous party membership to take up a new one) or who have resigned from, been suspended from or been expelled from their previous party affiliation, making them independents.
 When a member of a legislature switches from one party to another, this is called crossing the floor.
 The list details the dates, members involved, previous and new party affiliations, and an explanation for their switch.

 Members of Parliament who have changed party affiliation

 Members of Parliament who were suspended from their parliamentary party

 These MPs were suspended by their Parliamentary Parties but continued to receive the Whip.

 Members of the House of Lords who have changed party affiliation

-The House of Lords is not an elective body.
+The House of Lords is not a popularly elected body.